-Let’s talk about what they have in common.
+Before we further delve into their differences and why you should pick one over the other let’s first discuss what they have in common.
 Aside from the aforementioned chassis structure and engines, both types of vehicles are capable off-road.
 Top variants offer four-wheel drive capability and terrain management features, with a few more bells and whistles depending on the manufacturer.
 The higher ground clearance also makes these types of vehicles easier to get into for some people.
 Towing a trailer or attaching a bike rack is also not a problem, as the engine and structure are conducive for heavy loads.
 Both also offer a commanding presence on the road and a taller seat height.
 Also, in terms of aftermarket upgrades or accessories to increase the capabilities on and off-road, there’s a myriad of options to choose from.
 On to each vehicle’s perks.

 Midsize SUVs have the upper hand of a few things against pickups, most notably, cabin space.
 Having seven seats is almost always the case in a midsize SUV, as is being taller and wider in some cases.
-For a family of five to seven people, it’s a no brainer when it comes to comfort.
+For a family of five to seven people, it’s a no-brainer when it comes to comfort.
 There’s also the advantage of having a closed trunk that you can keep things safe and away from the elements and prying eyes.
 It’s also apparent that, with the midsize SUV wars brewing once more, that manufacturers seem to be equipping the latest technology and safety equipment in their SUVs first.
-Things like adaptive cruise control, front and rear parking sensors, and automated emergency braking are the little things that help make driving safer and more stress-free, and they happen to be on most of the upper ranges of midsize SUV manufacturers today.
+Things like adaptive cruise control, a 360-degree camera, front and rear parking sensors, and autonomous emergency braking are the little things that help make driving safer and more stress-free, and they happen to be on most of the upper ranges of midsize SUV manufacturers today.

 We could go on and on about the quirks between specific brands and models, but when it comes down to it, it all depends on the type of driving and lifestyle you have or plan to have at the time of purchase.
 If you’re looking for a solid family vehicle with extra seats and creature comforts then a midsize SUV is for you.
 Those who are eyeing a pickup will most likely have opportunities to haul more stuff and will appreciate the long, open bed.